 The authority to mandate the use of face masks in City-operated facilities is within the CAO’s existing authority.
 The Director of Winnipeg Transit has authority to require face masks on Transit vehicles, including Transit Plus vehicles.

 Residents are expected to make good personal decisions regarding the use of face masks.
 Employees will be informing residents who are not wearing a face mask that they are required to wear one.
-Note, while our primary focus is on education as we introduce these new measures, Transit riders could face a $100 fine for non-compliance.
-However, residents will not be denied service for refusing to wear a face mask.
+Note, while our primary focus is on education, Transit riders could face a $100 fine for non-compliance.
+Residents will not be denied service for refusing to wear a face mask.
 The City may implement enforcement measures if wide-spread non-compliance becomes an issue.

 We also ask that Winnipeggers not judge others who may not be wearing a face mask, as there are a number of reasons someone may not be able to wear one.

-Single-use disposal face masks will be available at public City-operated facilities where masks are required, including City Hall, recreation and leisure facilities, libraries, and administrative office buildings until supplies are exhausted.
-A limited number of face masks are currently available at public City-operated facilities where masks are required.
+Single-use disposal face masks are available at public City-operated facilities where masks are required, including City Hall, recreation and leisure facilities, libraries, and administrative office buildings until supplies are exhausted.
 A limited number of face masks are also currently available for Transit riders to pick up at Transit kiosks and City libraries during regular operating hours.

-Why do I need to wear a face mask when indoors in City-operated facilities and in City vehicles?
+Why do I need to wear a face mask when indoors in City-operated facilities and on Winnipeg Transit and Winnipeg Transit Plus?